sipgate-io/sipgateio-node/README.md

 #### The `exportAsCsv` method:

-It returns a csv strings containing all contacts for the given scope
+It returns a csv strings containing all contacts for the given scope.
+You can also add a specific delimiter for the csv format.

 #### The `exportAsVCards` method: